MillicentMal/GrupoTX_Assignment/README.md

 Pagination to handle more and more additions of contacts Search button to actually search all these contacts Seperation of concerns/modularization

+UPDATES

+Anyone can add a contact.
+The only difference is that upon creation, a token is generated that gives the creator update and delete rights.
+All contacts are available publicly and can be searched using the most common attributes: name and surname.